Benito Cereno: Plot summary

-Benito Cereno takes place in 1799.
-The captain of a sealing ship Bachelor’s Delight, Captain Amasa Delano, spots another ship drifting listlessly towards the bay of Santa Maria.
-Wondering if the ship may be in distress, Delano boards his whale-boat and sets sail towards the suspicious ship.
-He learns that the ship is called the San Dominick and meets its captain, Don Benito Cereno.
+In 1799, the captain of a sealing ship Bachelor’s Delight, Captain Amasa Delano from Duxbury, Massachusetts, spots another ship drifting towards the bay of Santa Maria.
+Wondering if the ship is in distress, Delano boards his whale-boat and sets sail towards the suspicious ship.
+He learns that the ship is called the San Dominick, captained by Don Benito Cereno.
 Upon arrival, Delano is greeted by Spaniards and black men and women who beg him for water and supplies.
-Delano is troubled by the amount of black people on board since they greatly outnumber the Spaniards.
+Delano is troubled by the number of black people on board since they greatly outnumber the Spaniards.
 This disparity is explained by the collective cries of those on-board, claiming that they had been hit by a fever that killed more of the Spaniard crew than of the slaves.
 Assuming the standard roles of the races, Delano ignores many troubling signs.

-The ship is actually filled with rebel slaves who killed their owner, Alexandro Aranda, and are in control of the Spaniards including Captain Benito.
-Captain Benito is constantly served by Babo, the leader of the rebellion, and Delano does not suspect anything despite the fact that Benito was never left alone.
+The ship is actually filled with rebel slaves who killed their owner, Alexandro Aranda, and are in control of the Spaniards and Captain Benito.
+Captain Benito is constantly served by Babo, the leader of the rebellion, and Delano does not suspect anything despite the fact that Benito is never left alone.
 Under Babo's control, Cereno claims he headed toward the Bolivian coast in order to acquire more hands on deck.
 Due to all of the aforementioned conditions, the ship has doubled its path several times.
-At this point, Don Benito stops and states, "I have to thank those Negroes you see, who, though to your inexperienced eyes appearing unruly, have, indeed, conducted themselves with less of restlessness than even their owner could have thought possible under such circumstances."
 When Delano asks about the slaves' master, Alexandro Aranda, Benito states that he took fever aboard the ship and died.
-Delano sends his men back to bring more food and water and stays aboard in the company of Cereno, and his Senegalese servant, Babo, who is always by his side.
-Don Benito’s timidness and unwillingness to punish the wild behavior of the slaves confuses Delano, but he overlooks this strange behavior.
-Cereno is constantly attended to by his personal slave, Babo, whom he keeps in close company even when Delano suggests that Babo leave the two in private.
-Delano, however, does not bother Cereno to ask questions about the odd superficiality of their conversation.
-Delano doesn't see Babo's extreme care for his master as odd, but instead appreciates Babo’s faithful care of Cereno and offers to help out by sending three Americans to bring the ship to Concepción.